 An immersion heater is a metal component within some hot water cylinders (immersed in the water) that is heated up by electricity which warms up the water.
 Find out more about immersion heaters: Immersion Heaters: Benefits, Costs & Free Hot Water

-Is it possible to have both solar thermal and solar PV?
+Can I have solar thermal and solar PV?

 Anyone interested in the benefits of solar thermal and solar PV will be happy to know that solar photovoltaic thermal (PVT) systems are also available.
 These systems are a hybrid of solar thermal and PV, which means they're able to provide electricity and heat for the hot water cylinder.